At the opening of a session of Parliament, all eyes turn to the Red Chamber where an ancient tradition takes place.

 The opening of every new session of Parliament requires a proclamation by the governor general; senators and MPs do not have the power to initiate a parliamentary session on their own.
 The proclamation sets the date on which Parliament is to reconvene.

-Since Parliament’s Centre Block is undergoing major renovations, Governor General Julie Payette will read the Speech from the Throne in the Senate of Canada Building — the Senate’s temporary home — for the first time in 2019.
+Since Parliament’s Centre Block is undergoing major renovations, Governor General Julie Payette will read the Speech from the Throne in the Senate of Canada Building — the Senate’s temporary home.